abshinn/mind-the-gap/proposal_1.md

 - Is there a certain time of year when donors give the most?
 - Is there a difference in the supply of essential projects versus enrichment projects?
 - Is there a correlation between the supply of projects for a school district, and governmental revenue?
-- Given all the available data, is it possible to predict project supply gaps?
+- Given all the available data, is it possible to reasonably predict project supply gaps?

 </br>